How to Create Regional Load Balancers

 On the creation page, you:

-1. Choose a datacenter region.
-Your load balancer and its backend Droplets need to be in the same datacenter, so if you have existing Droplets, choose that datacenter.
+2. Choose a datacenter region.
+Ensure your regional load balancer and its backend Droplets are in the same datacenter.
+If you have existing Droplets, select that datacenter.

-2. Select a VPC Network for the load balancer.
+3. Select a VPC Network for the load balancer.
 You can choose one you have created or use your default network for the datacenter region.
-VPC networking enables an additional networking interface that can only be accessed by other resources within the same VPC network.
+VPC networking provides an additional networking interface accessible only to resources within the same VPC network.
 This keeps traffic between Droplets and other applicable resource from being routed outside the datacenter over the public internet.

 The load balancer’s scaling configuration allows you to adjust the load balancer’s number of nodes.
 The number of nodes determines: